Joyce Theatre Foundation: Creation of The Joyce

 Feld and Cahan engaged architect Hugh Hardy of the firm Hardy Holzman Pfeiffer to develop plans for a gut renovation of the facility.
 Major changes to the structure included the elimination of the original balcony configuration to create a steeply raked seating area on one level, new construction at the rear of the building to provide additional backstage space, and the installation of a 67 x 36 foot proscenium stage with a sprung floor.
 The completed theater had 472 seats.
 The overall cost of the project was $3.6 million.
 At the June 25, 1981 groundbreaking, the building was renamed the Joyce Theater after the daughter of LuEsther Mertz in recognition of the elder Mertz’s leadership support of the project.
 The theater opened with a gala performance on June 2, 1982.
+With an Art Deco influenced exterior, the actual performable space within is specifically intended for the dance and movement arts performer and/or performing company.
+Below the stage area, in addition to dressing rooms and the normal basic needs of any performer, a full mirrored dance studio can be used for rehearsal and warmup, providing additional support for a touring company's needs.

 The Feld organization retained ownership of the building and created a separate non-profit organization to operate the theater under a 35-year lease at a nominal rent of $1 a year.
 As the 2016 conclusion of the lease term approached, the operating organization, the Joyce Theater Foundation, purchased the theater from the Feld organization for $20 million.
 In 2025, Anupam and Rajika Puri donated $15 million to the Joyce Theater Foundation, which announced that the auditorium would be renamed for them.